"JUVENIA, Teruel, Dinosaurs - Aragosaurus ischiaticus"

 by Upchurch at al. in 2004.

-The recent research supported by cladistic analyses, Aragosaurus ischiaticus
+The recent research supported by cladistic analysis suggest that Aragosaurus ischiaticus

 The first recorded discovery of dinosaur bones was in 1958, when a resident of the village, José María